fenixkz/rl_journey/Lesson-3/theory.md

 ## N-step return

 Another question you might ask is: if we used eligibility traces in tabular Q-learning to propagate rewards back more quickly, can we use them in DQN?
-The answer is **no**, and it's worth understanding exactly why.
+The answer is **no**.
+Why?

-To understand the incompatibility, we first need to recall how eligibility traces work.

-### What is an Eligibility Trace?

-Think of an eligibility trace as a short-term memory or a "trail of breadcrumbs."
-When an agent visits a state-action pair $(s, a)$, it leaves a "trace" that marks its visit.
-This trace then slowly fades away over time.
-The purpose of this trace is **credit assignment**.
-When a surprising event happens later on (a high or low TD-error), the credit (or blame) for that surprise is propagated backward along this trail.
-The more recent a visit, the stronger its trace, and the more credit it receives.
-This allows a single TD-error to update not just the immediately preceding state-action pair, but the entire recent sequence of pairs that led to it.

-### The Core Requirement: A Contiguous Trajectory

-For this backward propagation of credit to work, the trace must be **unbroken**.
-The algorithm needs to know the exact, contiguous sequence of states and actions:

-$$
-\ldots \rightarrow (s_{t-2}, a_{t-2}) \rightarrow (s_{t-1}, a_{t-1}) \rightarrow (s_t, a_t)
-$$

-### The Conflict with Experience Replay
+First of all, we have to update $E(s,a)$ for all state, actions each step.
+Given the incountable amount of states, it can be very troublesome.
+But still it is solvable.

+The main reason of why we cannot use eligibility traces is because it just cannot work together with experience replay logic.

 The entire purpose of the replay buffer is to destroy this contiguous sequence.
 It shatters the temporal correlations in the agent's experience.
 When you sample a mini-batch from the buffer, you get a collection of completely unrelated transitions, for example: